maxpumperla/elephas/README.md

 ```
 brew install apache-spark
 ```
-The brew version of Spark is outdated, so we recommend installing Spark as follows:
+The brew version of Spark may be outdated at times.
+To build from source, simply follow the instructions at the [Spark download section](http://spark.apache.org/downloads.html) or use the following commands.
 ```
 wget http://apache.mirrors.tds.net/spark/spark-1.5.2/spark-1.5.2-bin-hadoop2.6.tgz -P ~
 sudo tar zxvf ~/spark-* -C /usr/local
 sudo mv /usr/local/spark-* /usr/local/spark
 ```
 After that, make sure to put these path variables to your shell profile (e.g. `~/.zshrc`):
 ```
 export SPARK_HOME=/usr/local/spark
 export PATH=$PATH:$SPARK_HOME/bin
 ```

-If this is not an option, you should simply follow the instructions at the [Spark download section](http://spark.apache.org/downloads.html).

 ### Basic example
 After installing both Elephas and Spark, training a model is done schematically as follows: